Yes, I do not really look like a mermaid with all my photographic bazaar under water! (Philippines, May 2018 - Photo by Steven Weinberg)

 From compact to DSLR camera

-I started shooting underwater in 2005.
-My very first camera was a disposable cheap one, with a film inside, enclosed in a waterproof plastic case with a yellow background.
-It could be found in tourist shops...
+I started underwater photography in 2005.
+My very first camera was a disposable case, with a silver film in it, all in a waterproof plastic case with a yellow background.
+We found this in tourist shops & #8230;

 I liked it so much, that I bought in the wake my first digital camera.
 I first "made" my hand (and my eye) with a modest compact, the small Canon Powershot A95, from 2005 to 2009.
-I've learned a lot with this "basic" equipment and the advice I give below comes from this experience.
-After a while, I've done the best I could do with it, and the camera eventually stopped working...
+I learned a lot with this equipment "& #160; basic & #160;" and the advice I give below is from this experience.

 So, I switched to SLR at the beginning of 2010 (Canon Eos 7D, Ikelite housing).
 With the experience, my images have gradually progressed in quality over the years.
 And I continue to learn, to try to improve myself ...